 In response to new treatment guidelines from the World Health Organization (WHO), Merck & Co., Inc. (known as MSD outside the United States and Canada) has announced that it will expand the Mectizan® Donation Program (MDP) to reach up to an additional 100 million people per year through 2025 as part of the global effort to eliminate lymphatic filariasis (LF).

-LF is a disabling and disfiguring neglected tropical disease that affects an estimated 120 million people worldwide.
+Globally, more than 800 million people are at risk for LF, a disfiguring and disabling neglected tropical disease.
 Merck & Co., Inc. donates the anti-parasitic drug ivermectin to MDP for the elimination of both LF and river blindness.
-With the new commitment, the company will now donate up to 480 million treatments annually to MDP, which is a program of The Task Force for Global Health.
+With the new commitment, the company will now donate up to 480 million treatments annually through MDP, which is a program at The Task Force for Global Health.

 WHO revised its treatment guidelines after research showed that a three-drug combination that includes ivermectin is more effective than a two-drug treatment regimen in eliminating LF in endemic countries where there is no river blindness.

 “The triple-drug therapy is more effective and just as safe,” said MDP Director Yao Sodahlon, MD.